School health care

 As part of an extensive health check, the doctor and health care nurse can give health advice to the whole family.
-If they assess that the family needs supports from a social worker for example, they will refer the family to the services required.
+If they assess that the family needs support from some other professional, for example a family counselling centre or a social worker, they will refer the family to the services required.

 If a child and the child’s parents do not make an appointment for a health check or do not turn up for an agreed check, the school health care nurse will contact the parents by telephone.
 The nurse can then talk about the pupil’s and family’s situation and agree a time to meet that suits everybody.
 School health care can also make home visits sometimes.
 However, all health checks by the school health care are voluntary.

 School health care is confidential.
 Parent or guardians do not have an automatic right to know what has been talked about with a pupil during an appointment.
 The health care nurse or doctor can hear about a child’s or young person’s very intimate matters which a parent or guardian does not always need to know about.
-Keeping an issue just between the health care nurse or school doctor and the young person might be a requirement for successful treatment.
+Keeping an issue just between the health care nurse or school doctor and the young person might be a requirement for seeking and getting help.